47.2

 About Drew County, Arkansas

-Drew County outperforms national livability standard
+Drew County matches the national median

-Best-in-cohort tax rate and solid housing affordability
+Outstanding tax efficiency and affordability

 Score breakdown